j0nscalet/demo_deepstream/README.md

   docker build -t neilvaltec/demo_deepstream:tag .
   ```
 - Check the dockerfile for more details.
+- You can check the deepstream output result during the image build under `/root/output/`

 ## Run the contianer
 - Check [here](https://github.com/Valteq/starship/issues/6#issuecomment-1635487547) to see how to run a container as a input RTSP.
 - ```bash